 PANS PANDAS Steering Group

-The PANS PANDAS Working Group (which will be known going forward as the PANS PANDAS Steering Group or PPSG) was convened to address the variation in care available to children and young people presenting with symptoms of PANS and PANDAS.
-The PPSG has representation from the following organisations:
+The PANS PANDAS Steering Group (PPSG) was convened in 2022, with support from NHS England, to address the variation in care available to children and young people presenting with symptoms of PANS and PANDAS.

 - British Paediatric Neurology Association